-When my colleague Jon Castro told me early this year that the next OpenStack summit was going to be in Barcelona and that we should go I thought, yeah right, keep dreaming!
+When my colleague Jon Castro told me early this year that the next OpenStack Summit was going to be in Barcelona and that we should go I thought, yeah right, keep dreaming!
 How could we possibly land a valid excuse to travel halfway across the world to eat Paella and drink Sangria, oh and attend some talks of course 😃 .
 So we submitted an abstract for the work we had done with NTT West around the OpenDaylight controller and OpenStack, and thankfully we were selected!

-Being my first OpenStack summit I had no preconceived notions as to what to expect (so hopefully this recap is bias free), and if you’re a fan of TLDRs like I am, then here is mine: Lots of NFV, SFC, Orchestration talk, OpenStack is no longer a science project but an enterprise solution, and Barcelona is good fun.
+Being my first OpenStack Summit I had no preconceived notions as to what to expect (so hopefully this recap is bias-free), and if you’re a fan of TLDRs like I am, then here is mine: Lots of NFV, SFC, Orchestration talk, OpenStack is no longer a science project but an enterprise solution… and Barcelona is good fun.
 Now into the details.

-As I was at the summit for the reason of presenting, I thought it’s best to go over this topic first.
+As I was at the summit for the reason of presenting, I thought it best to go over this topic first.
 My talk was focused on a project we did with NTT West around providing programmatic/API access to a traditional firewall that could only be configured via CLI, and then driving this API through a new Horizon dashboard.
-The end goal being an operator (tenant) could be assigned a firewall and be able to administer the device without having to be experienced in the specifics of the command line interface.
+The end goal being an operator (tenant) could be assigned a firewall and be able to administer the device without having to be experienced in the specifics of the command-line interface.
 If this sounds interesting to you, you can watch the presentation on YouTube to get a better understanding of how we achieved this.

 SFC was another hot topic, there were a couple of talks that showcased the benefits of using SFC and how it was being implemented in OpenStack.
-The following presentation was one of those, showing how traffic could be redirected based on a classification such as optimising IPSec, or video traffic.
-This is achieved through using Network Service Headers (NSH) a SFC encapsulation protocol still in a IETF draft but quickly becoming reality and some aspects can already be used in the Mitaka release of OpenStack.
+The following presentation was one of those, showing how traffic could be redirected based on classification such as optimising IPSec, or video traffic.
+This is achieved through using Network Service Headers (NSH) a SFC encapsulation protocol still in an IETF draft but quickly becoming reality and some aspects can already be used in the Mitaka release of OpenStack.

 Other great network-centric talks included the OVN presentation which shows some powerful features if you’re operating a OpenStack cloud using OVS and OVN to perform L2 and L3 functions (networking-ovn plugin).
 It allows for extended OVS scaling (distributed DHCP on the OVS agent), L3 performance becomes on-par with L2 performance through flow caching, and pre-calculation of network hops.
 New debugging features called ovn-trace allows for “what-if” analysis on packet classifications so you can see how a packet will traverse the network and flow table(s).
 They also spoke about BPF Datapath which provides a sandboxed environment in the linux kernel allowing new functionality to be inserted at runtime without having to write new linux kernel modules which can cause headaches not only to write, but to maintain and be supported in various linux distributions.
 This means new network and tunnelling protocols developed for a particular use case can be created and potentially be portable across Linux distributions.